engagespark/api-docs/docs/index.md

 On subscription, the SMS or call will be dispatched immediately.

-For more information and other ways to subscribe, see the [subscription on the Contacts page](https://www.engagespark.com/support/subscribe-add-contacts-existing-campaign/) and the list of [APIs and other integrations](https://www.engagespark.com/support/how-can-i-use-your-api/).
+For more information and other ways to subscribe, check out [how to subscribe contacts via the Contacts page](https://www.engagespark.com/support/subscribe-add-contacts-existing-campaign/) and the list of [APIs and other integrations](https://www.engagespark.com/support/how-can-i-use-your-api/) available.

 How it works
 ------------